- Honors Program

 - Complete thesis project and submit manuscript to the UHP for printing

-Who is eligible to serve as the Adviser of Contact on an Honors thesis?
+Who is eligible to serve as the Honors thesis mentor on an Honors thesis?

 - Oversees the project from its inception